Bitten by a Cat Rabies

 If there is any concern about rabies exposure, rabies vaccines are necessary within 72 hours after a bite.

-Continue to Cat Bites Specialist
+Continue to Bitten by a Cat Specialist

 - Brook I. Management of human and animal bite wounds: an overview.
 Adv Skin Wound Care.
 2005 May;18(4):197-203.

 - Brook I. Microbiology and management of human and animal bite wound infections.
 Prim Care.
 2003 Mar;30(1):25-39, v.

 - Correira K. Managing dog, cat, and human bite wounds.
 JAAPA.
 2003 Apr;16(4):28-32, 34, 37.

 - Talan DA, Citron DM, Abrahamian FM, Moran GJ, Goldstein EJ.
 Bacteriologic analysis of infected dog and cat bites.
 Emergency Medicine Animal Bite Infection Study Group.
 N Engl J Med.
 1999 Jan 14;340(2):85-92.